 Mars is the most earth-like planet in the solar system.
 However, there are significant differences between the two planets.
-Mars is a small world, about half the size of the Earth, and in the billions of years since its formation, most of its atmosphere leaked into space, leaving a relatively thin atmosphere predominantly of carbon dioxide.
+Mars is a small world, about half the size of the Earth, and in the billions of years since its formation, most of its atmosphere leaked into space, leaving a relatively thin atmosphere dominated by carbon dioxide.
 In its ancient past Mars certainly had shallow oceans, but now what little water is left exists seasonally in the two polar caps and what appears to be a planet-wide layer of frozen water beneath the Martian surface.
 A day on Mars is very close to 24 hours.
-The temperatures on this little world are far colder because Mars orbits further from the Sun than our own planet.
+The temperatures on this little world are very cold compared to the Earth because Mars orbits further from the Sun than our own planet.

 Mars is at the center of my personal fascination with planetary imaging and it is a very challenging subject.
-Getting sharp images of the surface of Mars is best done at opposition – the point of closest approach to Earth.
+Getting sharp images of the surface of Mars is best done around opposition – the point of closest approach to Earth.
 Images don’t have to be obtained right at opposition, so, depending on the size of your telescope, useful images can usually be obtained for up to several months centered on the time of opposition.
-The Outer gas Giants of the solar system (Jupiter and Saturn) travel slowly in their orbits compared to the Earth, such that earth is in opposition with each of them on an almost annual basis.
+The Outer Gas Giants of the solar system (Jupiter and Saturn) travel slowly in their orbits compared to the Earth, such that Earth is in opposition with each of them on an almost annual basis.
 Mars is close enough to the earth that it actually takes the earth approximately two years to catch up with the planet between oppositions.
-What this means is that Jupiter and Saturn can generally be imaged for several months approximately once a year.
-In contrast Mars can only be imaged for a few months every two years.
+What this means is that Jupiter and Saturn can generally be imaged for several months approximately once a year, while Mars can only be imaged for a few months every two years.
 The planet is relatively small but it is bright.
 Because of its small size it is often desirable to apply use auxiliary lenses to increase the magnification of the telescope but this can be touchy if you don’t have really good seeing.
 Click on Mars on [NASA Solar System Exploration] page for a lot more information on the “Red Planet”.

 Only one session produced really nice images, one of which is shown here.
 The small North Polar Cap, the low-albedo circumpolar ring is quite prominent, as are numerous surface features, including Syrtis Major toward the SW limb.
 The large white area to the extreme south is NOT the South Polar Cap.
 Note that it is offset from the Northern Polar Cap is is actually the Hellas Basin, a huge depression several kilometers below the average surface elevation.
 Hellas is often filled with clouds (as it is here).
 A very subtle feature can be seen along the western limb.
 What looks like a bluish-white haze is just that – high ice clouds typical of the night side of Mars (where temperatures commonly drop to more than 100 degrees below zero (Centigrade).
 The clouds here are still present after local sunrise but will disappear quickly as the surface warms to a balmy 50-60 degrees below zero!

 Mars had an apparent diameter of 15.1 arc-sec. at opposition on 08 April that year.
-This image was obtained late in the month and the apparent diameter had dropped to just under 141arc-sec.
+This image was obtained late in the month and the apparent diameter had dropped to just under 14.1arc-sec.
 The planet was at an elevation of 43 degrees – reasonably good conditions!

 22 May was the date of opposition in 2016 and on 30 May the Earth made is closest approach to the Red Planet.
 Four days later, on the 3rd of June, I got the best image of the apparition.
-The 180 mm Maksutov (f/17) was used with a 1.6X Barlow lens on the camera to achieve a working focal ratio of f/28.
-This normally would have been too high a focal ratio, but for this session had exceptionally good seeing for a change.
+The 180 mm Maksutov (f/17) was used with a 1.5X Barlow lens on the camera to achieve a working focal ratio of f/28.
+This normally would have been too high a focal ratio, but this session had exceptionally good seeing for a change.
 This image does not look as good as the one from 2014, but that is only because itg happened to cover a relatively “dull” area of Mars.
 In fact, surface detail is excellent for an instrument with an aperture of 180 mm/7 inches!

 While the image on the third of June benefited from the use of an accessory Barlow to increase the image scale, this is not always the case.
 Above are two images from the 7th and 9th of June.
-The images on the left were obtained at the native or “prime focus” (f/17) of the 180 mm Maksutov, the images on the right were captured using the 1.6X Barlow, proving an effective focal ratio of f/28.
+The images on the left were obtained at the native or “prime focus” (f/17) of the 180 mm Maksutov, the images on the right were captured using a 1.5X Barlow, proving an effective focal ratio of f/28.
 While the f/28 images are larger, they have lower contrast and show less actual detail than the smaller f/17 images.
 On both 07 and 09 June, the seeing simply would not support the use of the higher focal ratio.
 Not only was the use of the Barlow a waste of time, it actually degraded the images compared to those captured at f/17!
 Additional magnification is of no use unless the seeing will support the magnification that is employed.

 New Images will be posted here as Mars approaches the current opposition on 27 July 2018.